mayel/bonfire-app/docs/building/add-a-new-widget.md

 ```

-## Next steps
+## Next Steps

-Even if basic, this widget enriches the user experience adding metadata fetched external services.
-The widget can include more data eg. current moon position and phase, the daily amount of daylight hours, when the sun rises or set and more.
+Although this weather widget is relatively basic, it significantly enhances the user experience by providing relevant metadata fetched from external services.
+This example demonstrates the potential for integrating additional information and functionality into widgets to create a more engaging and informative user interface.
+To further improve this widget, developers can consider including more data points, such as:

+- Current moon position and phase
+- Daily amount of daylight hours
+- Sunrise and sunset times
+- Extended weather forecasts
+- Weather alerts and notifications

+By incorporating these additional features, the widget can provide users with a more comprehensive overview of their location's weather and astronomical information, making it a valuable addition to their profile page.